 A: Some vitamin supplements for older women contain isoflavones (27).
 Isoflavones are a type of phytoestrogen common in soy-based food products and are sometimes used to augment hormone replacement therapy.
-For obvious reasons men don’t require phytoestrogen.
-In fact they may want to stay clear of it and the soy most of it is derived from (28).
-So, while it’s likely most people could derive some benefit from taking multivitamins for women over 50 a better course of action is to find a multi more suited to your specific needs.
+For obvious reasons, men don’t require phytoestrogen.
+In fact they may want to stay clear of it and the soy it is derived from (28).
+So, while it’s likely most people could derive some benefit from taking multivitamins for women over 50, a better course of action is to find a multi more suited to your specific needs.

 Q: What’s the best time of the day to take a multivitamin?

-A: As is usually the case with dietary supplements there is not really a ‘best’ time of the day to take multivitamins.
+A: As is usually the case with dietary supplements, there is not really a ‘best’ time of the day to take multivitamins.
 The most important thing is to be consistent and take them every day as directed.
 The best way to ensure you don’t forget is to make them part of a particular daily routine.
-This might mean having one with your morning coffee or tea, having one with lunch or making sure you have one with your evening meal.
-In some cases the manufacturer will recommend taking 2 or more capsules per day.
-In that case you may want to make taking a multi part of your routine for each meal.
+That might mean having one with your morning coffee or tea, having one with lunch, or making sure you have one with your evening meal.
+In some cases, the manufacturer will recommend taking two or more capsules per day.
+In that case, you may want to make taking a multivitamin part of your routine for each meal.

 Q: Do multivitamins for women over 50 contain fiber?

 A: In most cases multivitamins for women over 50 do not contain fiber.
 That’s not to say that fiber isn’t important for older women.
 It certainly is.
 But there’s a practical reason why fiber isn’t part of most multivitamins: it takes up lots of space.
-If fiber were added to multivitamins it would make most of them the size of bottle caps.
-Either that, or the fiber would need to be spread out and you might have to take half a dozen capsules just to get the fiber you need.
-So while fiber is important, it’s best if it comes from a separate, preferably dietary source.
-Rather than from your multivitamin supplement.
+If fiber were added to multivitamins, it would make most of them the size of bottle caps.
+Either that or you might have to take half a dozen capsules just to get the fiber you need.
+So while fiber is important, it’s best if it comes from a separate, preferably dietary source, rather than from your multivitamin supplement.